WISDEM/WISDEM/README.md

 ## Version

-This software is a beta version 0.2.0.
+This software is a version 1.0.0.

 ## Documentation